Email-based 2-Factor Authentication: Step-by-step settings

 - Go back to your email-based 2FA settings and list user roles you want to be a subject to email authentication (under the Enforce - Email Authentication setting).

-Note: Email-2FA will apply on the selected (listed) user roles only.
-Otherwise, 2FA will not work for those users.
+Email-2FA will apply to the selected (listed) user roles only.
+Otherwise, this will not work for them.

-- Each time those user roles try to log into your site, Shield will ask them to verify thier login with the 2FA login code provided in their email.
+Each time those user roles try to log into your site, Shield will ask them to verify their login with the 2FA login code provided in their email.

 Note: The 2FA Authentication Code will be sent to the email address of the user.
-If it's not in the inbox, check the spam folder.
+If it's not in the inbox, it might be in the spam folder.

 Email-based 2-Factor Authentication seem to be complicated to set-up but once you go through the whole settings process (steps listed above), you'll see how actually easy it is.
 It'll worth of your time because Shield's 2FA will keep you and your users safe and protected.